a-flyleaf/ygbtdm/misc/outline2.md

       - nm: the first
         desc: |-
           Lorem ipsum **dolor sit** amet.
 For god's sake *keep it short*.
+  - title: No one else
+    sum: |-
+      KL wakes up sad and ends with KL still being sad but for very different reasons. meanwhile Joce does a friendship!

+      split up the second scene because "keep it short" is not working out lmao, although the last part's choppy anyway...
+    scn:
+      - nm: world's worst wake-up call
+        desc: |-
+          Flashback.
+Two people ascending the Beacon.
+Smaller one is crying profusely; larger one, in the lead, says things like "you're not making it any easier" and "you *wanted* this, remember?".

+           Kay Lin is the smaller one, and *really* doesn't want to do this.
+But with a gentler tone, her friend promises her it'll be okay, and they shut their eyes and count down.

+          <i>Splash.</i> Kay Lin opens her eyes; cut to the present.
+When she sees Joce sleeping nearby she starts losing it, which wakes Joce up.
+      - nm: KL check-in
+        desc: |-
+          Joce reveals (also shown in montage) that she and Kay Lin have been taken in by the alliance from day 1, now led by White Rabbit.
+KL is torn up about having been rescued, especially since Joce is hurt, but can brush it off when Joce asks for the rest of her story.

+          Kay Lin reiterates that she did *not* kill her friend, Emery: They made it to the end, and since neither wanted to kill the other, they agreed to just wait it out and see what happened.
+But Em got infected by the white-rot and one morning KL woke up to--- (She doesn't finish, visuals might do it; implicitly, Em tried to kill herself.)
+So they agreed to a double death instead, at the top of the Beacon---but when KL closed her eyes, Em jumped.
+      - nm: KL check-in [cont'd.]
+        desc: |-
+          End flashback visuals; Kay Lin says she just keeps waking up here, and she's tried warning people and playing along but nothing works.
+But she thinks something might be different this round (and doesn't seem to strictly like it), because no one's reached out to her first before.

+          After a weighty silence, Joce gives her something: the pednant.
+Joce promises to--- KL interrupts, trying to stop her, but Joce insists: she *will* find a way out of here.
+Kay Lin isn't hopeful, and tells Joce to leave before she loses her composure again.
+      - nm: WR check-in
+        desc: |-
+          Leaving Kay Lin (and Sequitur entering on Joce's heel), Joce reports back to White Rabbit.
+WR speaks for the first time onscreen (which Joce does not remark on), inviting Joce out to a group activity.
+      - nm: teamwork session
+        desc: |-
+          WR's group (incl.
+Joce and medic) goes rabbit-hunting.
+WR shows Joce a technique akin to bullfighting, which WR uses too: as one of the sturdier people here, stand your ground, then let the group close in when the rabbit gets close.
+It's a hell of a thrill and it *works*.
+      - nm: tug-o-war
+        desc: |-
+          The challenge splits everyone in a tug-o-war to the death.
+Joce stands opposite WR and KL, and is like "hold on this is stupid why are we doing this, what if we just... *didn't*."
+At first it doesn't seem like WR will agree (meaning Joce's side loses instantly) but ultimately WR *does* relent.

+          The setting throws a temper tantrum as "penalty" but everyone makes it out alive anyway.
+Power of friendship, babey.
+      - nm: campfire stories
+        desc: |-
+          The alliance throws a celebratory "no one died" campfire, and Joce is invited to sit with WR---and Sequitur, who's apparently a childhood friend.

+          As they banter, Joce invites Kay Lin to join them.
+(WR leaves shortly after.)
+Talking about past stuff, Kay Lin mentions having felt aimless before meeting Em.
+She gets up not long after.
+[I forgot if something Prompted that, whoops]
+      - nm: tfw no KL
+        desc: |-
+          Joce follows Kay Lin a short ways off.
+Kay Lin, more quietly confused than anything, recalls a walk she had with Em shortly before they ended up here.
+Joce is sympathetic but Kay Lin pushes her away.

+          When Joce returns to their room that night, Kay Lin isn't there.
+      - nm: balcony cliffhanger
+        desc: |-
+          Joce is on the rooftop when she overhears: WR is on the balcony, and enter KL.
+"Em?"
   - title: But you
     sum: |-
       Kay Lin goes off the shits // starts with balcony scene, ends with the Em-sponsored cave-in